These investor principles apply to an investor on the Zopa platform and should be read in conjunction with:

 FCA regulation : If you are a lending business you can only invest in loans if you are authorised by the FCA.
 You must tell us immediately if your authorisation has been varied, limited, or qualified in any way, or cancelled, or you are subject to enforcement action.

 You must not send any communication to any person to lend or borrow outside the Zopa lending platform or promote or market any goods or services for your own financial benefit.

-We will need to do the following for you to make and manage your investments:
+We will need to do the following for you (acting as your agent) to make and manage your investments:

 - Match the funds you want to invest with suitable loan applications.

 - Negotiate and execute on your behalf any agreements or deeds in relation to any loan application, e.g. the credit agreement between you and the loan customer.

 - Transfer the benefit of all or part of any of your loans to another investor via the secondary market, to us, or to a third party

 - Anything else we reasonably consider necessary to negotiate, administer and manage your loans, e.g. collections activity on missed repayments.

 Note : The ‘secondary market‘ allows investors to cash out some or all of their loans if they need access to their money before their loan customers are due to repay them.
 It doesn‘t apply to all loans and we charge certain fees as described in Principle 7.